-

 What were the signs that these calls were scams?

-Cyber Fraud Toolkit
+Fraud and Scam Toolkit